ome/ome-contributing/ImportCLI.rst

 #.
 Repeat the last import again, and |C| that only the images which were deleted in OMERO in the previous step were imported.
 This means, you should have no duplicate imports in your datasets now.
 Also |C| that all the images specified in the ``filePaths.tsv`` are imported now.

 #.
-Repeat the workflow for a .tsv specifying Plates, such as https://github.com/IDR/idr-metadata/blob/master/idr0020-barr-chtog/screenA/idr0020-screenA-plates.tsv.
+Repeat the workflow for a .tsv specifying Plates, see such as in this IDR `example <https://github.com/IDR/idr-metadata/blob/master/idr0020-barr-chtog/screenA/idr0020-screenA-plates.tsv>`_

+#.
+Repeat the workflow for a .tsv specifying whole folders, instead of pointing to single images or Plates.